POWERARE/PsycareProject/README.md

     <img src="Image/Untitled Diagram.drawio (1).png" alt="Logo" width="900" height="350">
   </a></div>

+ ## Create your service account
+<ul>1.
+Sign in to the Google API Console.</ul>
+<ul>2.
+Open the Credentials page.
+If prompted, select the project that has the Android Management API enabled.</ul>
+<ul>3.
+Click Create credentials > Service account key.</ul>
+<ul>4.
+From the dropdown menu, select New service account.
+Enter a name for your service account.</ul>
+<ul>5.
+Select your preferred key type and click Create.
+Your new public/private key pair is generated and downloaded to your machine and is the only copy of this key.
+You are responsible for storing it securely.</ul>
+<ul>6.
+Click Save.</ul>
+<ul>7.
+Download key in json</ul>
+<ul>8.
+Rename file json to service-account.json </ul>
+<ul>9.
+Move file to PsycareProject/functions/ directory</ul>

   ## DEPLOYMENT STEPS
   <ol><h2> 1.
 Storing Model to GCP cloud storage</h2></ol>
     <ul>1.
 Open gcp console </ul>